juoweichen/Ant-Farm-Simulator/README.md

 In result, it tooks 5 turns for 5 ants to walk from start to end.

 # Algorithm
-The algorithm would be using Breath First Search(BFS) to looking for shortest possible path in graph theory. a graph is an abstract data type which consist by nodes and edges.
+The algorithm would be using [Breath First Search(BFS)](https://www.geeksforgeeks.org/breadth-first-search-or-bfs-for-a-graph/) to looking for shortest possible path in graph theory. a graph is an abstract data type which consist by nodes and edges.
 Nodes have been adjenct with other nodes by egdes, same as the farm here.

 ## Storing map to graph
 The farm would be stored as a graph in program before starting the algorithm.
 I store the graph by using dictionary.
 Dictionary is form by key and value pair, room's name has been store as a key in string type, and I create a structure call t_room to store the attribute for each room.
-The struct looks like follow:
+The struct defined as follow:
 ```
 typedef	struct	s_room
 {